Nursing

 Family Nurse Practitioners (FNPs) are the providers of choice for millions of Americans due to their track record of providing quality care to persons of all ages and walks of life.
 FNPs bring a unique perspective to health care with an emphasis on both caring and curing.
 FNPs diagnose and manage acute, episodic, and chronic illness.
 FNPs also focus on health promotion, disease prevention and healthier education and counseling, helping guide patients and their families to make smarter health and lifestyle choices.

 Nurse practitioners are needed to meet the growing demand for primary health care.
-As a nurse practitioner you will blend your nursing and communication skills with advanced practice skills in taking patient histories, performing physical exams, ordering labs, interpreting lab results, prescribing medications and educating patients and families about health care issues.
+As a nurse practitioner you will blend your nursing and communication skills with advanced practice skills in taking patient histories, performing physical exams, ordering labs, interpreting lab results, diagnosing, prescribing pharmacological and non-pharmacological treatments and educating patients and families about health care issues.

-The MSN Family Nurse Practitioner program can be completed in less than 2 years with full time study or 3 years with part-time study.
+The MSN Family Nurse Practitioner program can be completed in 3 years with part-time study.
 The program is offered in a hybrid format.
-Online courses are combined with web-enhanced on campus courses.
-Students work with faculty and preceptors who have extensive nurse practitioner experience.
+Courses are online with scheduled intensives and face to face clinical time.
+Students work with faculty and preceptors who have nurse practitioner experience.

 The Master of Science in Nursing program prepare Family Nurse Practitioners needed to meet the demand for primary care.
-Both full and part-time options are available in this 46 semester credit hour program which prepares graduates to sit for national certification as a Family Nurse Practitioner.
+This 46 semester credit hour program prepares graduates to sit for national certification as a Family Nurse Practitioner.

-Courses are delivered using a combination of traditional face-to-face instruction, online courses, and web-enhanced or hybrid courses.
-Clinical instruction is conducted as traditional hands-on practice in a variety of Northeast Texas clinical settings.
+Content is delivered via distance education courses with on campus intensive one day a semester.
+Clinical instruction is conducted as traditional hands-on practice in a variety of clinical settings.
 The program is designed to build and expand on baccalaureate nursing practice.
 Students must have a Bachelor of Science in Nursing from a nationally accredited nursing program as well as a current license to practice as a Registered Nurse in order to be eligible for admission.
 A basic course in statistics is also required.

 Nurses in advanced practice utilize theory and research based nursing process to deliver and/or manage client care.
 Graduate nursing education promotes the development of advanced critical thinking skills through its focus on creative and intellectual processes and facilitates change as evidenced by intellectual and professional growth.
 The graduate learning environment incorporates the principles of adult learning to promote critical thinking and inter-collaborative skills which may be used in conceptualizing, synthesizing, and evaluating management of nursing and health care problems.
 Nurses in advanced practice embrace the scholarly and systematic paradigm of evidence-based practice as necessary for the delivery of high-quality cost-efficient health care.
 They recognize the dynamic nature of health care and health care delivery, and are committed to life-long learning.
 As members of the profession, nurses in advanced practice respond to the changing needs of society while practicing within the established ethical, legal and competency standard of practice frameworks.